 Difference Between Anago and Unagi

-Don’t confuse unagi with anago, saltwater eel.
-Both play an essential role in Japanese food culture but are cooked and treated differently.
+Don’t confuse it with anago (穴子), saltwater eel.
+Both are essential in Japanese food culture but are cooked and treated differently.

 Anago is commonly deep-fried as tempura or simmered.
 The texture is flakier and drier.
 It’s also a popular nigiri sushi offering.
 Unagi is oilier and has a much richer, bold flavor.